 Offering a mix of cultures, the Canary Islands are a top destination with a diverse landscape and welcoming people.
 Relax on the pristine white sand beaches on Fuerteventura, marvel at Lanzarote’s lava flows and volcanic landscape or photograph Mt Teide at sunset on Tenerife.

 The appeal of this stretch of Cote d’Azur coastline continues with pastel terrace houses lining the harbour at Villefranche-sur-Mer.
-We suggest making a day trip to Eze Village for a visit to the Jardin Exotique for spectacular panoramic views followed by lunch at La Chèvre d’Or.
+I suggest making a day trip to Eze Village for a visit to the Jardin Exotique for spectacular panoramic views followed by lunch at La Chèvre d’Or.

 For a taste of indulgence, Monaco is famous for the Monaco F1 Grand Prix, the Monte Carlo Casino, and the Palais Princier de Monaco nestled atop ‘the Rock’.

 A region of postcard-perfect towns along the Ligurian coastline, the Italian Riviera offers a broad range of charter experiences.

-Santa Margherita Ligure attracts visitors for various reasons; heritage fans enjoy its 16th-century castle and fishing enthusiasts and sun-worshippers flock to nearby Paraggi beach (the only sandy beach near Portofino).
+Santa Margherita Ligure with a fairy-tale swimmer’s eye-view attracts visitors for various reasons!
+Heritage fans enjoy its 16th-century castle and fishing enthusiasts and sun-worshippers flock to nearby Paraggi beach (the only sandy beach near Portofino).